-Thinking of buying an investment property in Orlando?
+Thinking of buying an investment property in Orlando, Florida?
 Check out these 7 neighborhoods!

 Orlando is a flourishing city and a popular tourist destination.
-Tourists flock to Orlando to visit its beautiful beaches or Disney World and enjoy its sunny weather.
-It’s also one of the best places to live or buy an investment property.
+Tourists go on vacation to flock to Orlando, Florida, visiting its beautiful beaches or Disney World and enjoying its sunny weather.
+It’s also one of the best places to live, vacation or buy investment properties.

-Rental prices have been increasing over the past few years and this trend will continue into the future.
+In the Orlando housing market, Rental property prices have been increasing over the past few years and this trend will continue into the future.
 In 2019, Orlando was included in the Forbes’ Best Markets for Real Estate Investment.
 It was also named in Zillow’s Hottest Housing Market.

-Many investors are now looking to buy an investment property in Orlando, especially single-family and multi-family homes.
+Many investors are now looking to buy a rental property in Orlando, Florida–especially single-family and multi-family homes.
 Their reasons include:

 - Low property prices